Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 Kentucky AG says he did not recommend charges against two Breonna Taylor officers

-Kentucky's attorney general, who presented evidence to a grand jury in the police shooting death of Breonna Taylor, said he did not recommend any charges against the two police officers who shot her as the grand jury needed to make that decision on its own.
-The revelation, in a Louisville television interview, pre-empts one of the main points of interest that was going to be unveiled on Wednesday when a recording of the proceedings was due to be made public.
+Kentucky's attorney general, who presented evidence to a grand jury in the police shooting death of Breonna Taylor, did not recommend any charges against the two police officers who shot her, saying the grand jury needed to make that decision on its own.
+The revelation, in a Louisville television interview, pre-empted one of the main points of interest that was set to be unveiled on Wednesday when a recording of the 20-plus hours of proceedings was due to be made public.

+However, a judge agreed to delay the release of the recording, giving the state until midday Friday to redact witnesses' names, the attorney general's office said on Wednesday afternoon.
+Under public pressure to show the evidence he presented in a case that has captured national attention and prompted protests, Attorney General Daniel Cameron told WDRB television in an interview on Tuesday that he recommended only one charge against the three officers who opened fired.
+The grand jury took his guidance and indicted one officer for endangerment last week.

 Cameron told WDRB, a Fox-affiliated channel in Louisville, he only recommended the one charge that was brought.
 "Ultimately our judgment is that the charge that we could prove at trial beyond a reasonable doubt was for wanton endangerment against Mr. Hankison," Cameron said.